LUCIANO MARZIALI was born in Bergamo, Italy in 1976.

-- First prize, guitar solo, guitar duet at Genova National Music Competition, 1993
+- First prize, guitar solo, guitar duet, National Music Competition, Genova, Italy, 1993

-- Barbisotti Scholarship for young musicians, Bergamo, 1993
+- Barbisotti Scholarship for young musicians, Bergamo, Italy, 1993

-- Second prize, Ancona National Music Competition, 1997
+- Second prize, National Music Competition, Ancona, Italy 1997

-- W. Matiegka Special Award for best performance of a piece by the Bohemian romantic composer, 1997
+- Wenzeslaus Matiegka Special Award for best performance of a piece by the Bohemian romantic composer, Ancona, Italy, 1997

-- The Bergamo Rotary Club Prize for Student of the Year, Donizetti Institute of Music, 1997
+- Rotary Club Prize for Student of the Year, Donizetti Institute of Music, Bergamo, 1997

 - Second prize, Benvenuto Terzi International Competition, Clusone, Italy, 1998

 - Third prize, Internationales Pfingstseminar, Coblenz, Germany, 1999